top of page

 • 5 min read

-For the Cora, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For the Cora, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Cora language, why the Cora are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Cora language, why the Cora are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Cora?